amwales-888/amjson/README.md

 dump any JSON object, a query mechanism to select objects from the parsed data and a mechanism to memory map a file to be parsed.

+A directory 'data' is included that contains some simple JSON datasets.